kaiorosa1/100-days-of-code/log.md

 ### Day 40: March 7, 2019

 **Today's Progress**: I worked for 30 minutes on the Mini Project Canvas JS.
 It was most refactoring and add functions.
 I also worked on challenges on FCC. the past two days was all about solving these simple problems but some of them I spent hours to solve.
+I finished the Basic Algorithm Scripting section and I started Object Oriented Programming section.

 **Thoughts**: I started with the Canvas Project because it started raining and I don't want to lose my github streak because the lack of internet.
 Luckly, it stopped raining and my 100-day challenge won't be affected.
 Right now I'm in the last one and it's been very hard.
-I want to move on so I'll spend as much time as I need to finish this section today.
+I want to move on so I'll spend as much time as I need to finish this section today. yay I finished today!!

 **Link(s) to work**: Commit on Github :https://github.com/kaiorosa1/js-journey/commit/bc23fa25dec534b6e2ea05f383c75a14d46768c7